Selenium web scraping with Python (Complete guide for 2024)

 For more sophisticated authentication mechanisms or additional proxy configurations, refer to the Selenium Wire documentation.

-We’ve shown you how to use Selenium with Python to scrape the Monty Python online store, but you can use what you've learned here to scrape data from any site you like with the driver.get method.
+We’ve shown you how to use Selenium with Python to scrape a demo website, but you can use what you've learned here to scrape data from any site you like.
+As we've demonstrated, Selenium is a solid choice when you need to interact with web pages and extract data from dynamic websites.

 Frequently asked questions about Selenium